 - Student teaching applications are always due the semester prior to student teaching.
 For example, if you plan to intern in the fall semester, your application is due early in the previous spring semester.
 If you plan to intern in the spring semester, your application is due early of the previous fall semester.

 - All requirements for internship listed in the Undergraduate Handbook, must be met before you will be permitted to student teach; exceptions and extensions are not appropriate or acceptable.

+The School of Music works closely with Stetson's Department of Education.
 The mission of the Department of Education is to educate teachers and administrators to act as competent, effective, and knowledgeable facilitators of learning disposed to using technology and research practices to enhance K-12 education; to create a community of learners responsive to the developmental and social needs of diverse learners; to respond to those needs; and to advocate for change from the local to the global levels.
 The Department of Education resides within the Division of Education.
 The programs offered by the unit meet University requirements for graduation, as well as the certification requirements of the Florida Department of Education.

 The Department of Education at Stetson University is accredited by: